-Spotlight, particularly in recent versions of macOS and OS X, is a terrific tool.
+Spotlight, particularly in recent versions of macOS, is a terrific tool.
 But if you use multiple drives, particular on older Macs, it can take Spotlight time to index and re-index the filesystem.
 That in turn will slow down your Mac.

 The answer is to limit the files Spotlight indexes.
 This is done in the Spotlight pane in System Preferences.
 Once you've opened the pane, click on the Privacy tab.
 You can now drag any folders or volumes that you don't need to search on to the window.

 That will stop Spotlight indexing the folder or volume and thus reduce the number of files it needs to index, meaning it spends less time indexing and should improve performance on your Mac.